openwisp/openwisp-docs/README.rst

 ----------

-- If any help regarding installing and using `sphinx` and `reStructured Text` is required then please visit this `link <http://www.sphinx-doc.org/en/stable/tutorial.html>`_.
+- If any help regarding installing and using `sphinx` and `reStructured Text` is required then please visit the link below:
+  `link <http://www.sphinx-doc.org/en/stable/tutorial.html>`_.

 - Feel free to post any doubt or comment through our `support channels